castle/castle-ruby/README.md

 ## Setup User Monitoring

 You should call `login` as soon as the user has logged in to your application.
-Pass a unique user identifier, and an optional hash of user properties which are used when searching for users in your dashboard.
+Pass a unique user identifier, and an *optional* hash of user properties which are used when searching for users in your dashboard.
+This will create a [Session](https://api.userbin.com/#POST--version-users--user_id-sessions---format-) resource and return a corresponding [session token](https://api.userbin.com/#session-tokens) which is stored in the Userbin client.

 ```ruby
 def your_after_login_hook